msedgren/cursing_less_talon/README.md

 For example: `copy red square each` will copy the token with an e character with a red square above it.
 - copy current: copy the token at the current cursor position.
 For example: `copy current` will copy the token where the cursor is currently positioned.
-- copy until color shape key: copy from the current location until the end (if beyond) or beginning (if behind) of the token at the specified color, shape, and key position.
+- copy until color shape key: copy from the current location until the end of the token at the specified color, shape, and key position.
 For example: `copy until yellow circle air` will copy from current position until the token with an a character with a yellow circle above it.
+- copy until before color shape key: copy from the current location until the beginning of the token at the specified color, shape, and key position.
+  For example: `copy until before yellow circle air` will copy from current position until just before the token with an a character with a yellow circle above it.
 - copy color shape key until color shape key: copy from the first token to the second token.
 For example: `copy red square each until yellow circle air` will copy from the token with an e character with a red square above it to the token with an a character with a yellow circle above it.